For Women: Naturally Supports Hormone Balance

-Saw Palmetto is an excellent supplement support for men with benign prostatic hyperplasia (BPH) symptoms thanks to its DHT-lowering effects.
-It can help you reduce inflammation, support overall prostate health, and promote hair growth
+Saw Palmetto can be an excellent supplement to support men thanks to its DHT-modulating effects.
+It has been shown to support overall prostate health, help maintain a healthy urinary tract, and even promote hair growth.

 National Center for Complementary and Integrative Health.
 (2016, September).
 Saw palmetto. https://www.nccih.nih.gov/health/saw-palmetto